Contents:

 The Outside Reader: The adviser must notify the Graduate Office as soon as the outside reader of the dissertation committee has been designated by the department, and/or when any changes are made to the dissertation committee after the dissertation proposal has been approved by the department.
 The adviser in consultation with the department is responsible for contacting the outside reader and securing that individual’s consent to serve on the committee.
 If the outside reader comes from outside the Eastman/UR community, the department chair must make a written request to the Graduate Office for that reader to serve on the student’s committee; a bio of the outside reader should be included with the request.
 The Associate Dean of Graduate Studies then seeks permission from the University Dean of Graduate Studies to include this outside reader on the student’s dissertation committee.

 Departments are responsible for paying travel and lodging expenses for an outside-UR reader traveling to Eastman for the final defense.
-The department is also responsible for an ESM faculty member serving on the committee who is on a leave of absence (LOA), and who agrees to travel back to Eastman for the defense; in cases where the ESM faculty member on a LOA is unable to serve on the committee she/he meets with the departmental chair and a substitute is arranged.
+The department is also responsible for an ESM faculty member serving on the committee who is on a leave of absence (LOA), and who agrees to travel back to Eastman for the defense; in cases where the ESM faculty member on a LOA is unable to serve on the committee they meet with the departmental chair and a substitute is arranged.
 Exceptional permission for a second reader or outside reader to participate in the final defense by videoconference must be sought by the department from the Associate Dean of Graduate Studies.
 In no circumstances may a final defense take place without the presence at the school of the candidate and the adviser.

 Summary: